 The proper healing process of microblading typically takes around 4-6 weeks, and involves several stages:

 - Initial Healing: For the first few days after the procedure, the eyebrows may appear darker and more defined than desired, and there may be some redness and mild swelling.
 This is normal and it will gradually fade.

 - Scabbing and Flaking: Over the next few days, scabbing and flaking may occur as the skin heals and regenerates.
 It’s important not to pick at or scratch the eyebrows during this stage, as it can damage the skin and affect the final result.

 - Fading: As the skin heals, the pigment will fade and soften, and the eyebrows will begin to look more natural.
 It’s important to follow the aftercare rules provided by the technician to ensure the best possible results.

 Proper aftercare is essential for optimal healing and long-lasting results.
 After the procedure, avoid getting the eyebrows wet or using any products in the area for at least 24 hours.
 Apply a healing ointment or cream as directed by the technician for the first few days.
 Also avoid direct sunlight exposure, swimming, and sweating for the first week.
 It’s also important to avoid picking at or scratching the eyebrows during the microblading healing process and to avoid using any exfoliating or harsh skincare products on the area.

 How Long Does It Take

-The procedure typically takes 1-3 hours to complete, depending on the extent of the treatment and the complexity of your desired brow shape.
+The procedure typically takes 1-3 hours to complete, depending on the extent of the treatment and the complexity of your desired brow perfectly shaped.
 This includes the initial consultation, preparation, procedure itself, aftercare, and any necessary touch-ups.